18 to Party

 18 to Party is a 2019 American comedy film written and directed by Jeff Roda.
 The film premiered at the Woodstock Film Festival on October 4, 2019.
 Following its premiere, the film was also screened at the Big Apple Film Festival on November 21, 2019 and at the Florida Film Festival on August 11, 2020, where it won the Special Jury Prize for Ensemble Cast.
 The official trailer for the film was released on September 25, 2020, and featured Taylor Richardson and Sam McCarthy among others.

 Plot

 It is 1984.
 A group of teenagers spend the day waiting to get into a nightclub.
-Meanwhile, school is approaching and a group of eight graders are forced to go back to their studies.
+Meanwhile, school is approaching and a group of eighth graders are forced to go back to their studies.
 The group includes nerdy Shel, his crush Amy, music fan Missy, bickering Peter and Dean, burly Brad, smart-ass Kira, and Lanky, who has been released from youth detention center and has been considering going back to school.
 While they wait outside for a nightclub to open, the teens raise hot topics that range from UFO sightings to music, and from Lanky's release to what's in store when school is back in session.
 While discussing those topics, they realize some crazy truths about each other.